firehol/blocklist-ipsets/README.md

 [labs.snort.org](https://labs.snort.org/) supplied IP blacklist (this list seems to be updated frequently, but we found no information about it)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://labs.snort.org/feeds/ip-filter.blf).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 12:30:00 UTC 2015.

 The ipset `snort_ipfilter` has **6580** entries, **6580** unique IPs.